yisehakalelign/ETS-1415-15/README.md

 # example:-
-family = ['selam','mahi','tesfsh'] # a variable is specified in a list family.append("ale") # a list method called append is used print(family) # ale is also be printed in the list
+family = ['selam','mahi','tesfsh'] # a variable is specified in a list family.append("ale") # a list method called append is used print(family) # ale is also be printed in the list.

 ## 2 clear():- remove all the elements from the list.
 # example:-